laky55555/matematicki_softver/README.md

 In this class we get to know a bit of software that is usually used in mathematics.
 We cover basic from python (numpy, scipy, matplot...), sage, latex and markdown.

+Repository has 2 homeworks and solved tasks from 2 tests.